Anastomosis-India/admin.anastomosis/_posts/2021-01-18-maybe-im-just-shy.md

 Have you ever felt that you are great at talking to a person one-on-one but the moment you step into a discussion you feel lost or uncomfortable? (*"What are they talking about?
 I have a valid point to present but should I?
 Will I be interrupting them?
 I should just leave!"*)

-If you were asked to go up to a total stranger and strike up a conversation would you feel flustered and start rehearsing what you would say to that person? (*"Hi!
-No, Hey!
-No, How you doin?
-Ummm...
-Never mind!"*)
+If you were asked to go up to a total stranger and strike up a conversation would you feel flustered and start rehearsing what you would say to that person?

+(*Instead of having a conversation with real people, me having a conversation with my socially anxious brain*

+*"Me: Hi!*

+*My* socially anxious brain: *No*

+*Me: Hey!*

+*My* socially anxious brain: *No*

+*Me: How you doin'?*

+*My* socially anxious brain: *Ummm...*

+*Me: Never mind!")*

 Chances are you have social anxiety.
 It is a rather common condition.